Is the next generation prepared for the workforce?

 - Millennial Women in the Workplace

 The survey also took a close look at millennial women in business, seeking a better understanding of the barriers that confront women in the workforce and the ways in which millennial women might overcome them, with the cooperation and encouragement of educators and business executives of both genders.

-In a world where the speed of change is accelerating and the impact of a global economy is felt more deeply every day, the role of millennials cannot be understated.
+In a world where the speed of change is accelerating and the impact of a global economy is felt more deeply every day, the role of the next generation cannot be understated.
 Almost one million strong, millennials are transforming our economy and our society right now.
 We invite your interest and participation in the PreparedU Project, where you’ll find information of all types, including articles, opinions, videos, analysis and more.